manitou48/crystals/README.txt

 drift.ino    MCU program to send millis() to NTP host

-drift.spin   propeller program to send millis() to NTP host
+drift.spin   propeller program to send micros to NTP host

 gpspps.spin  propeller program to use GPS pps and cnt